5 Day London Itinerary | Spend an Epic 5 Days In London

 Wardrobes, props, sets, and behind-the-scenes technology are prominent features of the studio.

 You can do lots of stuff here: drink butterbeer, fly in an enchanted car or on a broomstick.
-You can also stop by at the Diagon Alley, Hogwarts Express, Dumbledore’s Office, and 4 Privet Drive.
+Harry Potter fans can also stop by Diagon Alley, Hogwarts Express, Dumbledore’s Office, and 4 Privet Drive.

 The studio is outside London in Leavesden.
 You can either take the express train from London Euston in London to Watford Junction (about a 20-minute ride) or take a tour coach there from Victoria Coach Station and make it a coach trip.